I think most everyone in the offshore sailing community is aware of the tragic loss of the Beneteau First 40.7 Cheeki Rafiki.

 We must demand that those we hire to survey second hand boats being sold and boats that have suffered a grounding, carefully look for evidence of grounding in the former case and render an opinion in writing on the damage in both cases.

 No, they won’t get it right every time, and nor should we expect them to, but they must be duly diligent in searching.
 Yes, this is not easy, but it’s not impossible either.
-There are tell-tale signs of keel problems to come—dings on the keel filled with putty and carefully painted over, evidence of patching around the hull to deck joint, furnishing and fittings that no longer fit properly—and surveyors should be looking for them, particularly on deep keel boats with small keel attachment areas.
+There are tell-tale signs of keel problems to come—dings on the keel filled with putty and carefully painted over, evidence of patching around the hull to keel joint, furnishing and fittings that no longer fit properly—and surveyors should be looking for them, particularly on deep keel boats with small keel attachment areas.

 My thinking is that every survey should include a section on examination of keel attachment with special attention to possible grounding damage and any evidence of flexing.
 In cases where there is any doubt, I would suggest this process should include suspending the boat off the ground and subjecting the keel to a known sideways force and then measuring deflection.
 And if there is still doubt the surveyor should withhold his or her report until the keel has been removed for full inspection.